MatheusAvellar/BinaryCalculator/README.md

-Important note: I will improve this.
+Important note: This will be improved
+TODO:
+    -Add a GUI
+    -Make it resettable
+    -Add more operations(?)
+    -Have an alternative way of operating, perhaps with *for* or *while*